authplz/authplz-core/DESIGN.md

 4. browser executes challenge, posts response
 5. server responds with 200 success or 403 unauthorized

+### TOTP enrolment

+1. user logs in as above
+2. user submits token name to /api/totp/enrol
+3. server responds with registration challenge (string and image)
+4. user loads totp onto device, posts a valid code
+5. server validates registration response
+6. server responds with 200 success or 401 error

+### TOTP Login

+1. post email, password to /api/login
+2. server responds with 201 partial (2fa) and available factors object ({totp: true})
+3. user gets code from totp app
+4. browser posts code to /api/totp/authenticate
+5. server responds with 200 success or 403 unauthorized

 ## Questions

 - How do we manage password resets with/without 2fa?
+- How can you enrol / remove tokens, what is required?
 - How do plugins require further login validation (ie. "this doesn't look right, click token in email to validate")?